 Although I’m a runner who regularly engages in weight training, I actually hate going to the gym.
 I prefer to be as physically active as I can outdoors and at home.

-Many people underestimate the power of performing household chores.
+Many people underestimate the calorie-burning potential of performing household chores.

 Believe it or not, by performing 60 minutes of housework you can easily burn 250 calories or more while 60 minutes of cooking can burn up to 200 calories.
 If you’re anything like me, you may go on an 8-hour excursion performing these tasks meaning that at the end of the day, you’ll burn well over 1,200 calories without leaving your home.

 A calorie burned is a calorie burned no matter what you do.

 By accumulating 60-90 minutes of housework or other spontaneous physical activities every day, you can keep your body weight firmly under control.
 You’ll also experiencing significant improvements in your overall fitness levels, which essentially means that you’ll reduce your risk of chronic diseases like heart disease, type 2 diabetes, and high blood pressure.

 You may also find it beneficial to use some sort of activity tracking device in order to monitor your daily physical activity behaviors both inside and outside the gym.